 Starting a Bee Garden

-Bees are essential for the growth of any plants or flowers; the primary job of bees is to be pollinate flowers for their continued growth.
+Bees are essential for the growth of any plants or flowers; the primary job of bees is to pollinate flowers for their continued growth.

 But did you know that some gardeners are starting bee gardens to attract more bees?
 Bees are also helpful when it comes to the growth of fruits and vegetables too.

 Also, a little muddy area might help too.
 The next thing you can do to attract bees is to have a diverse garden.
-Bees like all kinds of plants and flowers, and your garden is more likely to attract bees if you have different types of plants and flowers in your garden for them to pollinate.
+Bees like all kinds of plants and flowers, and your garden is more likely to attract bees if you have different plants and flowers in your garden for them to pollinate.

 One way you can create diversity in your garden is to plant wildflowers and native species- meaning, plant flowers that may be native to your state or region.
 For instance, if you live in the South, you know one of your native species that grow around the Southeast is azaleas.

 So to attract more bees, you might want to plant azaleas or whatever else that may be native to your region.

 Single flowers or flowers with one ring of petals seem to attract bees the most because they provide more nectar and pollen than other flowers.
 It is also difficult for bees to reach the inner part of the flower if it is a double ring making it difficult for them to pollinate.